hpc2n/gpu-course/hands-ons/2.intermediate/1.shared/README.md

     As explained during the lecture, each iteration of the `while` loop sums together elements `tmp[i]` and `tmp[i+active]`, where `i < active`.
-Each thread them stores the result back to the array `tmp` and waits until all other threads have done the same.
-The number of involved threads is halved after each iteration.
-Imagine the following:
+Each thread them stores the result back to `tmp[i]` and waits until all other threads have done the same.
+The number of *active* threads is halved after each iteration.
+Imagine the following example:

     ```
     3 3 5 1|4 5 2 4  THREAD_BLOCK_SIZE = 8